randomairborne/mcping/README.md

 A simple Minecraft server pinging service.
 Designed to work _everywhere_, on any device that supports HTML, with a super simple HTTP API.
-There is some javascript, but it is kept as minimal as possible.
+There is some javascript, but it is kept as minimal as possible- and the site degrades gracefully without it.